 I am looking for a contract template which states an agreement for services in exchange for equity.
 I was hoping that you would have a template that you can share.

 That’s not going to happen.
-Fundamental sweat equity is beautifully, blisteringly clear, and real.
-And needs no template or contract.
-And most other sweat equity is full of potential problems, misunderstandings, and disappointments.
+Fundamental sweat equity is beautiful, blisteringly clear, and real.
+It needs no template or contract.
+Most other sweat equity is full of potential problems, misunderstandings, and disappointments.

 Real sweat equity